-Recommendations from Laser Spine Institute’s Physical Therapy Consultants
+Recommendations from Laser Spine Institute

-It is imperative that you follow your postoperative care instructions from Laser Spine Institute extremely carefully.
-Our Patient Services Department and our Physical Therapy Consultants are always here to answer any questions you may have about the recovery process after spinal surgery.
-You should also stay in close communication with your primary care physician so that he or she can monitor your progress.
+It is very important to closely follow your postoperative care instructions from Laser Spine Institute.
+Our team is always here to answer any questions you may have about the recovery process after surgery.
+You should also stay in close communication with your doctor so that he or she can monitor your progress.